tristanic/isolde/isolde/docs/source/commands/isolde_restrain.rst

   region) in the energy formula.
 If not specifies, it defaults to 1/5 of the target distance.
 * *confidence*: Corresponds to :math:`\alpha` in the energy formula.
+* *groupName*: Restraint group to add this restraint to.

 isolde release distances
 ========================